South Shields man jailed for trying to meet 14-year-old for sex

 A sex "instructor" who tried to meet an underage schoolgirl so he could teach her how to be intimate with men has been put behind bars.

-John Sewell, of Dene Road, South Shields, claimed to have "taught a few shy virgins" and sent the 14-year-old graphically detailed instructions and explicit videos before they were due to meet in person.
+John Sewell, of Dean Road, South Shields, claimed to have "taught a few shy virgins" and sent the 14-year-old graphically detailed instructions and explicit videos before they were due to meet in person.

 But Newcastle Crown Court heard the 28-year-old had been duped by paedophile hunters Geordie Chasers, who set up fake profiles online to snare perverts looking for contact with children.